juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 "How can you be so sure?"
 Marie asked.

-"It's because it is no longer just two people playing, there is a third person," Shuri raised her finger and tapped the silver coin.
+"It's because it is no longer just two people playing; there is a third person," Shuri raised her finger and tapped the silver coin.
 "If the third person wills it, then I shall win.
-Luckily they are fair and unbiased."
+Luckily, they are fair and unbiased."

 "Alright, shall we begin?"
 Marie said while cracking her fingers in anticipation.

 "No casual declaration of victory this time, huh?"
 Shuri mocked.

-"I can't declare that what I cannot know," Marie smiled back.
+"I can't declare that what I cannot know," Marie responded, smiling back at her.

 ____